chmlee/ream-doc-v2/docs/Language/Basics/Variable.md

 <EditorLite-EditorLite item="string" />

 There is not need to quote strings.
-Quotation marks are stored as they are.
+Quotation marks will be preserved.

 Values can't contain line breaks.
 The following will raise an error: